-The roadway variance authorizing use of a privately owned road, will not be detrimental to public welfare or burden County resources.
-The subdividers' plans are consistent with the existing land uses and will not have any adverse impact on the area's character or on neighboring properties.
-By prohibiting 'Ohana dwellings, this variance preserves the intent of the RS-15 density.
+The roadway variance authorizing use of a nondedicable, privately owned road, will not be detrimental to public welfare or burden County resources.
+The subdividers' plans are consistent with the existing land uses and, with conditioned modifications, will not have any adverse impact on the area's character or on neighboring properties.

-The proposed lots meet the minimum lot size for the RS-15 zoning.
+The proposed lots meet the minimum lot size for the A-1a zoning.
 The project is consistent with the intent and purpose of the Zoning and Subdivision Codes.
-The project is designed with lots for additional residential use in keeping with the residential zoning.
+The project is designed with lots for additional agricultural use in keeping with the agricultural zoning.
 The Owners' plans are consistent with these designations.